Sylvain-Barde/fastMCS/README.md

 # fastMCS

-This toolbox implements the fast updating implementation of the Model Confidence Set (MCS) presented in "A fast algorithm for finding the confidence set of large model collections".
-This improves on the original elimination implementation of Hansen *et. al.* (2011).
+This toolbox implements the fast updating implementation of the Model Confidence Set (MCS) presented in "A fast algorithm for finding the confidence set of large model collections", which improves on the original elimination implementation of Hansen *et. al.* (2011).

 ## Requirements and Installation

 The toolbox is implemented entirely using `numpy 1.23.5`, which is the only external dependency.
-The requirements file specifies allow any compatible version to be used.
+The requirements file allows any compatible version to be used.
 The toolbox has **not** been tested with `numpy 2.0`, which may not be compatible.
 Additional (standard) packages required are: `os, sys, time, pickle, zlib`.

 At the moment the `fastMCS` toolbox is still in development, and does not yet have a distributable package (this is on the to-do list!).
 The functionality is all contained in the `fastMCS.py` module, and can be obtained simply by installing `numpy` and placing a copy of the file in the relevant directory.